GIANT FROM THE UNKNOWN

 That's how you calm people Down?

+He did it because they all need to take this threat serious, gosh darn it!
 Then he says that they all better prepare themselves for questioning because, as far as he's concerned, they're ALL suspects.

 That's how you calm people Down?!?

 Only now do we notice the drunk American Indian sitting on the sidewalk.
-His name is - the unbelievably Hollywood stereotyped name for any male Native American - Indian Joe (Billy Dix: RADAR MEN FROM THE MOON [TV], SHE DEMONS) and he laughs and tells the crowd that they will all die because they are white and so cursed.
+His name is - the unbelievably Hollywood stereotyped name for any male Native American - Indian Joe (Billy Dix: RADAR MEN FROM THE MOON [TV], SHE DEMONS) and he laughs and tells the crowd that they will all die because they are white and so, cursed.

 The Sheriff gets up in his face and threatens him in the cringy argot of the time.